MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-cpp.md

 ---
 # File handlers in the MIP SDK

 In the MIP SDK File API, the `mip::FileHandler` exposes all of the various operations that can be used to read and write labels, or protection, across a set of file types for which support is built-in.
-Requests to extend the supported file types can be submitted at **TODO**.

 ## Supported File Types